PeekThenPay/peek-json-spec/docs/normative-intent-definitions.md

 ---

-## Search Discovery Feature (Optional)
+## NORMATIVE: Search Discovery Feature (Optional)

+**This section contains normative requirements for publishers implementing optional search features.**

-Search is an **optional discovery feature** that publishers may choose to provide to enable content discovery across their catalog.
-Unlike the core content transformation intents, search is not called via the standard intent mechanism (on a per-URL request) but through a dedicated search endpoint specified in the publisher's pricing configuration.
+Search is an **optional discovery feature** that publishers MAY choose to provide to enable content discovery across their catalog.
+When implemented, publishers MUST follow these normative
+requirements: Unlike the core content transformation intents, search is not called via the standard intent mechanism (on a per-URL request) but through a dedicated search endpoint specified in the publisher's pricing configuration.

 Search returns ranked matches against a publisher-controlled index (keyword, semantic, or hybrid), with snippets, highlights, and filters so agents can quickly identify relevant content for